DennisGross/gimitest/README.md

 # Gimitest
 The _Gimitest framework_ enhances the [Farama Gymnasium](https://gymnasium.farama.org/index.html) by modifying its `reset(...)` and `step(...)` methods, thereby simplifying the testing process of Reinforcement Learning (RL) agents at specific time steps and episode terminations, whether in training or testing phases.
-It offers predefined `TestCases` along with the capability to develop custom `TestCases`, thereby providing flexibility in the testing regime.
-The availability of both standard and customizable `Configurators` further enables the sampling of RL agent behavior under varied initial states and environment parameters.
+It offers predefined `TestCase` classes along with the capability to develop custom ones, thereby providing flexibility in the testing regime.
+The availability of both standard and customizable `Configurator` classes further enables the sampling of RL agent behavior under varied initial states and environment parameters.

-## Setup
+## 🚀 Getting Started
 Install package via:
 `pip install git+https://github.com/DennisGross/gimitest.git`

-## Getting Started
 The example code snippet demonstrates how to set up a basic environment, using the 'CartPole-v1' environment as an example.
 First Initialize the Gym Environment: Utilize the gym.make() function from the Gymnasium package to create your environment.
 Second, create a list of test cases using the `TestCase` class to define the conditions under which your RL agent will be evaluated.